Topological barriers for locally homeomorphic quasiregular mappings in 3-space: Introduction

-Here we address two sides of the mentioned Lavrentiev-Zorich assertions: on locally homeomorphic spatial quasiregular mappings defined in the (almost) whole sphere $S^3$ and their essential singularities.
-Despite a relative rigidity of quasiregular mappings without branching, in Theorem \ref{map} we present a new (flexible) way for constructions of such locally homeomorphic quasiregular mappings $S^3\rightarrow S^3$ defined in the whole sphere $S^3$ except a dense Cantor subset in $S^2\subset S^3$ (or in a quasi-sphere $S^2_q$ in $S^3$).
-Moreover this exceptional dense Cantor subset in a quasi-sphere $S^2_q\subset S^3$ creates a barrier for our quasiregular mapping (of a topological nature) since it consists of essential singularities of our mapping allowing no continuous extension of it to any neighbourhood of an arbitrary point $x\in S^2_q$.
+Our motivation stems from three sides of the mentioned Lavrentiev-Zorich assertions: on locally homeomorphic spatial quasiregular (quasimeromorphic) mappings defined in the (almost) whole sphere $S^3=\overline{\mathbb{R}^3}$, surjectivity of such mappings having the whole sphere $S^3$ as the image, and their essential singularities.
+Despite a relative rigidity of quasiregular mappings without branching, in Theorem \ref{map} we present a new (flexible) way for constructions of such locally homeomorphic quasiregular mappings $S^3\setminus S_*\rightarrow S^3$ defined in the sphere $S^3$ except $S_*$ (a dense subset of the 2-sphere $S^2\subset S^3$) and having the whole sphere $S^3$ as the image.
+The exceptional subset $S_*$ of the 2-sphere $S^2\subset S^3$ (or a quasi-sphere $S^2_q\subset S^3$) is a countable orbit of a Cantor subset of zero 2-measure.
+It creates a barrier (of a topological nature) for continuous extension of our quasiregular mapping since points of $S_*$ are essential singularities of our mapping having no radial limits.